Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/html-detail-summary-element.md

 <details>
   <summary>How old is Dragonball Z?</summary>
   <p>
-    Dragon Ball Z is adapted from the final 324 chapters of the manga series which were published in Weekly Shōnen Jump from 1988 to 1995.
+    Dragon Ball Z is adapted from the final 324 chapters of the manga series, which were published in Weekly Shōnen Jump from 1988 to 1995.
 It premiered in Japan on Fuji Television on April 26, 1989
   </p>
 </details>
 ```